School

 The new ABCs

-Rethinking the experience of learning.
+Rethinking the experience of learning

-We think of school as classrooms and cafeterias, libraries and auditoriums, offices and locker-lined corridors.
+We think of school as classrooms and cafeterias, libraries and auditoriums, offices and locker or cubby-lined corridors.
 We imagine, because it was so for us, that these are the tools you need to get the job done.
 We forget that the culture changed after we left school.
 We forget that the tools and the possibilities have expanded dramatically since then.
 We forget that the very nature of work has changed.
 We forget that the exponential curve of technological advancement now guarantees that learning will be life-long and just-in-time and practically impossible to plan.

 The school you knew is not the school your children need.
-It's time to re-invent school.

 Meditation.
 Quest.